tewha/tewha.net/_posts/2013-02-06-Why-you-should-use-instancetype-instead-of-id.md

 ---
 layout: post
 tags : [instancetype, objective-c]
+title: "Why you should use instancetype instead of id"
 ---

 In my previous entry, I discussed [when `id` will be promoted to `instancetype`][1].
 But now that I've explained this, I'd like to explain why you should *understand* this but not *rely* on it.
 Instead, you should use `instancetype` directly.